anonymous0004/project_circle/index.md

 13. In the field next to the yellow `transfer` button enter the address of the handler (`XXXXXXXXX`) followed by a comma followed by the total amount of Wei used previously in the `exchangeEthForGenOne` method (see picture for help: [Link](https://imgur.com/a/gLqgr9I))

 14. Collapse the `GenTwoToken` instance by pressing the expand carrot again.
 As a result you should only see your `Handler` instance open.
 Within the `Handler` instance Press the yellow `redeemGenTwo` button (see picture for help: [Link](https://imgur.com/a/ReVrFrl))

+Note: Redeeming airdropped tokens for ethereum is valid within a 30 day window (January 1st, 2022 ~ 00:30:00 GMT-0500 (Eastern Standard Time) to Feb 1st, 2022 ~ 00:00:00 GMT-0500 (Eastern Standard Time) so please make sure to redeem within that time window.